1. Overview of statistical disclosure control

 Nôl i'r tabl cynnwys7.
 Conclusion

 This analysis found that the use of perturbation without threshold resulted in much less noise compared with the 10-5 rule.
-Average noise, total noise, the proportion of overall counts changed, Hellinger's distance, and robust eigenvalues were lower after the use of perturbation (with and without threshold) compared with the 10-5 rule.
+Average noise, total noise and the percentage of overall counts changed were lower after the use of perturbation (with and without threshold) compared with the 10-5 rule.
 In particular, the total noise after using the 10-5 rule on the full dataset was approximately ten times higher than perturbation without threshold.
 Therefore, we recommend the use of perturbation when accuracy is a priority.

 Applying a threshold greatly reduces the perceived disclosure risk, as no small counts would remain in the outputs.
 This method is also simpler to apply, but as we have explored, 10-5 incurs much more utility loss than perturbation.
 Still, for some analysts, rounding plus threshold may still be preferable where there are additional concerns.
 Context should always be considered in choice of disclosure control methods.